-The IB English courses are unique from other IB classes in that it doesn’t have a very rigid curriculum with exact topics to cover.
-Rather your class (or most likely your teacher) is given the freedom to choose what works (from a list of prescribed authors and a list of prescribed literature in translation from IBO) to teach.
+The IB English courses are unique from other IB classes in that they don't have a very rigid curriculum with exact topics to cover.
+Instead, your class (or most likely your teacher) is given the freedom to choose what works (from a list of prescribed authors and a list of prescribed literature in translation from IBO) to teach.
 The exams reflect that freedom.

 In this guide, I have compiled materials to help teach you how to interpret poetry and how to structure your essay/commentary.
 I've also provided notes on several books typically taught in IB English SL/HL.
 This should be all of the material you need to study for your IB exam and to study for your in-class exams.